-- Financial Capability 2.4.11
+- Financial Capability 2.4.11 (excluding the Letter of Credit or Performance Bond)

 - Managerial Capability 2.4.12

 - Operational Capability 2.4.15

 - Technical Capability 2.4.13

 - Ownership Information 2.4.16

 - Public Funding Information 2.4.17

-- A .csv file in a provided template of census block groups for which the applicant intends to serve BSLs and submit application through the BEAD Infrastructure Grant (BIG) process.
-Each preregistration must propose to serve all unserved locations within one or more CBG, and may include contiguous CBGs in the same pre-registration if all planning details outlined in this document are separately included for each CBG.
-The preregistration can include how the provider additionally proposes to serve underserved areas in the same CBG, but the priority is unserved.
-The preregistration can also include alternative solutions to providing broadband access to all eligible BSL locations within a CBG.
+- A .csv file in a provided template of census blocks for which the applicant intends to serve BSLs and submit applications to serve through the BEAD Infrastructure Grant process.

+- The applicant will choose in the pre-application all census blocks (CBs) for which they desire to serve all unserved locations.
+The pre-application should indicate if the provider proposes to also